keithballdotnet/blocker/README.md

 ##TODO

 - Add a way to delete files
-- Document REST API
 - Move encryption from TOY format to be a bit more secure
 - Permissions
 - Authentication
-- Stream content from server
+- Stream content to disk rather than save to temp location